ailadonayre/CS-222-Team-6-Lab-Act-3/README.md

   ### 🔒 PasswordProtectedDiary – Inheritance
-  You can create a child class of Diary that includes password protection.
+  We can create a child class of Diary that includes password protection.
 This way, all existing functionality is inherited, and you can add access control logic on top.

 ```
   public class PasswordProtectedDiary : Diary